Ralph R. Caputo

-Ralph R. Caputo (born October 31, 1940) is an American Democratic Party politician, who has served in the New Jersey General Assembly since January 8, 2008, where he represents the 28th Legislative District.
+Ralph R. Caputo (born October 31, 1940) is an American Democratic Party politician, who served in the New Jersey General Assembly from 2008 to 2023, where he represented the 28th Legislative District.
 He had previously served on the Essex County Board of Chosen Freeholders from 2003 to 2011 and as a Republican in the General Assembly from 1968 until 1972.

 In February 2023, Caputo announced that he would leave office once he was nominated and confirmed by the Senate to serve as a director of Horizon Blue Cross Blue Shield of New Jersey.
+He left office on March 22, 2023, a day after his nomination to the position was confirmed by the New Jersey Senate.

 Biography

 Born and raised in Newark, Caputo graduated in 1958 from Barringer High School.
 Caputo received a B.A. in 1963 from Bloomfield College with a major in history and education, and was awarded a M.A. in 1975 from Seton Hall University in Educational Administration.
 He also attended Newark State College (now Kean University) and received a graduate certification (Supervisor) in education.
 After college, he began his career as an elementary school teacher in Newark.
 Between his stints in elected office, he was an urban education specialist for the State Department of Education, an advisor to the State Commissioner of Education, and a northern area chief for the Title 1 Office.
 He served as a superintendent for Essex County schools, an assistant superintendent of Essex County Vocational Technical Schools, and an associate superintendent for the Orange Board of Education.
 Beginning in 1983, he worked as a marketing executive for Atlantic City casinos Trump Castle Hotel and Casino, the Tropicana Casino & Resort Atlantic City, and the Showboat Atlantic City.

 A long-time resident of Belleville, he is now a resident of Nutley.
 He is married to Celeste and has two grown children.